software-development-project-1/software-development-project-1.github.io/material/sprint-2.md

 > Exercise 15
 >
-> Implement a REST API endpoint for _getting all (published) quizzes_ in newest to oldest order.
-The endpoint should support an optional [request parameter](https://www.baeldung.com/spring-request-param) for filtering the quizzes by a category, such as `?categoryId=1`.
-That is, if the request parameter is provided, published quizzes with the provided category should be returned in newest to oldest order.
+> Implement a REST API endpoint for _getting the questions of a quiz_.
+In this case, instead of using the `@JsonIgnore` annotation, use [@JsonManagedReference and @JsonBackReference](https://www.baeldung.com/jackson-bidirectional-relationships-and-infinite-recursion) annotations to include the question's answer options in to the JSON response.
 >
-> Return an appropriate HTTP status code and error message in the following error cases:
+> Return an appropriate HTTP status code and error message in the following error case:
 >
-> - Category with the provided id is not found (if the request parameter is provided)
+> - Quiz with the provided id does not exist
+>
+> [Request parameters](https://www.baeldung.com/spring-request-param) are used to provide additional properties with the request.
+A common use-case for request parameter is filtering a collection based on some property, for example `/messages?content=Hello`.
+The endpoint should support an optional request parameter for filtering the quizzes by a category, such as `?difficulty=Easy`.
+That is, if the request parameter is provided, only questions of the quiz with the provided difficulty level should be returned.
 >
 > Create an issue for each task.
 Set the milestone as "Sprint 2".
 Add the issues to the Backlog project's "Sprint Backlog" column.